Guyn/style/packages/animate/README.md

 ### Multiple transition proprieties

-Henris comes with a mixin to easily define a bunch of transitions on the same element.
+Guyn comes with a mixin to easily define a bunch of transitions on the same element.
 The `transition-group` mixin will also generate the `will-change` property.

 ```scss
 // list definition